 Variations in Car Insurance

 Insurance coverage for a Dodge Challenger varies from state to state.
 Some states are historically more expensive than others based on a variety of statistics.
-Where you live and the general state income average can impact your base rate insurance.
+Where you live and the state income average can impact your base rate insurance.

 Your personal driving record coupled with your age will then affect the base rate.

-The type of car you drive also makes a big difference on your car insurance premiums.
+The type of car you drive also makes a big difference in your car insurance premiums.
 Insurance for the Dodge Challenger usually ranges from $400 to $600 every six months, totaling approximately $1,000 per year.